Snugggy/weather-app/README.md

 weather app to display current weather
 the weather app is defaulted to Austin, Tx.
 once a new city and state is saved, the data is stored in local storage for future use
 data is retrieved from 'weatherstack' weather api

+## Personal api key has been removed, for code to work, user must obtain api key from weatherstack.com and paste it into 'this.apiKey' in the weather.js file.

 ### To run